Morocco end 2022 as Africa's top nation

 They replace continental champions Senegal as Africa's top dogs after the Teranga Lions' were eliminated by England in the second round in Qatar.

-Three other African countries have also risen by more than ten places in the Fifa Men's Rankings since December 2021.
+Three other African countries have also risen by more than ten places in the official Fifa Men's Rankings since December 2021.

-Gambia have moved up 24 places to 126th, Cameroon, who beat Brazil at the World Cup, have climbed 17 places to 33rd and Equatorial Guinea 16 steps to 198th.
+Gambia have jumped 24 places to 126th, Cameroon, who beat Brazil at the World Cup, have climbed 17 places to 33rd and Equatorial Guinea 16 steps to 198th.

 Africa's Top 10 on December's Fifa Men's Rankings (global position in brackets):